mahlenmorris/VCVRack/README.md

 protocol](https://github.com/baconpaul/tipsy-encoder).
 As of this writing in June 2024, the only such modules that I know of are my [BASICally](#basically) and [Memory](Memory.md#memory) modules.
+* With the larger font sizes now available, you can use BASICally to print() a series of timed messages, providing visual narration to a video performance.

 ### Features
 * **Note that navigation works much better when the Pause button is lit**.